 Viennese street life is not only sipping quietly at a cappuccino outside some timeless coffee house.
 There’s a more urban, alternative side to it, too…a fact highlighted by the annual Streetlife Festival in September.

 - Live music and entertainment, info booths, market stalls, and more

 - 2019 dates are Sept 14-15

 - See also: The Buskers Festival

-Vienna’s “largest living room” is the pitch for the 2-day Streetlife Festival in September.
+Vienna’s “largest living room” is one pitch for the annual 2-day Streetlife Festival in September.

 In the absence of sofas, last night’s takeaway and a pile of newspapers nobody got around to clearing up, we’ll have to assume some artistic licence in that description.

 Let’s call it an urban festival: a celebration of community, the city environment, the unconventional…the joy of the street.